BOXING: Paddy Barnes claims WBO European title in Belfast

 Lewis Crocker impressed again as he blew away Radoslav Mitev in the second round.
 Crocker has power and ability and he can be moved along quickly - but not too quickly.

 And Stephen Ormond lost in his brave bid to claim the WBO European Lightweight title.
-Ormond was dropped twice in the last round to lose 97-91, 99-889 and 96-93 on the judges scorecard.
+Ormond was dropped twice in the last round to lose on the judges scorecards.

 There were also wins for Alex Dickenson, David Oliver Joyce and Jonjo O;Carroll